—Part One—

 And the undoing of “Q” (Quelle)

-Codex W. is composed of Four Jewish Christian Gospels, with Aramaic and Greek dating, ranging from 37-97 AD, complete with Aramaic Seals and Signatures!
+Codex W. is composed of Four Jewish Christian Gospels, with Aramaic and Greek dating, ranging from 37-74 AD, complete with Aramaic Seals!

 Previous scholars also made incredibly inaccurate and inadequate assessment that this Codex gives no indication of dates.
-Those analysts overlooked what are readily recognizable, even though Covert, multiplicity of First Century AD Aramaic Presentations of specific dates for each Manuscript within that Bound Collector’s Edition of First Century AD Gospels.
+Those analysts overlooked what are readily recognizable, even though Covert, multiplicity of First Century AD Aramaic alphanumeric dating symbols --often combined with Greek alphanumeric dating symbols-- of specific dates for each Manuscript within that Bound Collector’s Edition of First Century AD Gospels.

 History and Content of